Texas Cultural Trust opens applications for 2024 First Year Teacher Grant

 Awardees may apply their grants toward professional development, classroom enrichment, school supplies, field trips and additional resources to enhance the quality of arts education.

-"We want to get the word out across Texas.
-All of our teachers here in Austin, and we hope that you apply and we hope that you go to those rural Title I communities to apply for this grants and we hope to be there," said Smith.
+"We want to get the word out across Texas, all of our teachers here in Austin.
+And we hope that you apply, and we hope that you go to those rural Title I communities to apply for this grants and we hope to be there," Smith said.

-"We find that in these rural communities, access to arts education is not equitable and if we can get a qualified arts teacher, so someone that's going into their first year of teaching that is a certified as an arts teacher that they'll need, we want to incentivize them to go there and to really be creative in how they use their funds," stated Marquez Smith.
+"We find that in these rural communities, access to arts education is not equitable and if we can get a qualified arts teacher, so someone that's going into their first year of teaching that is a certified as an arts teacher that they'll need, we want to incentivize them to go there and to really be creative in how they use their funds," Smith said.